github/opensource.guide/overviews/issues/index.md

 * [Bug tracker for open source projects](https://github.com/joyent/node/issues)

 * [Request for recipes](https://github.com/newmerator/recipes/issues) (maybe you have a good [gluten-free pizza dough recipe?](https://github.com/newmerator/recipes/issues/3)

+## Fin

+**Now congragulate yourself** — that was a lot to read!
+Issue management is one of the most powerful tools at any developer's disposal.
+I guess all that's left is to actually fix the bugs now.
+Sounds boring.